cryptekbits/astrovedic/Pending_Tests.md

 #### Shadbala Module APIs
 - Tests for consistent API patterns across all strength calculation components
 - Tests for proper parameter validation and error handling

+### Alternative Testing Approaches

+#### Invariant Testing
+- Tests that verify mathematical invariants that should hold true regardless of input
+- Tests for properties that should remain consistent across different calculation methods
+- Tests that verify internal consistency of calculations (e.g., sum of all house cusps should equal 360°)

+#### Regression Testing
+- Tests that ensure calculations don't change unexpectedly between versions
+- Tests that verify fixed bugs remain fixed
+- Tests that capture current behavior as a baseline for future comparison

+#### Boundary and Edge Case Testing
+- Tests for calculations at the boundaries of valid input ranges
+- Tests for handling of special cases (e.g., planets at 0° or 29° of a sign)
+- Tests for proper handling of extreme inputs (e.g., dates far in the past or future)

 ### Performance and Optimization Tests